 A new study from UW Medicine suggests that the lighting that stimulates the cone photoreceptor inputs to specific neurons in the eye that regulate circadian rhythms- can be said as good lighting.

 Melanopsin-expressing, intrinsically photosensitive retinal ganglion cells (ipRGCs) synchronize our biological clocks with the external light/dark cycle.
 Melanopsin is sensitive to blue light.
-But, scientists found that cone photoreceptors are a thousand times more sensitive to light as compared to melanopsin.
+But, scientists found that cone photoreceptors are a thousand times more sensitive to light than melanopsin.

 The cone photoreceptor inputs to the circadian circuity respond to short-wavelength blue light.
 Still, they also respond strongly to long-wavelength oranges and yellows and different light—the colors at sunrise and sunset.

 Lead author Sara Patterson, a graduate student in neuroscience at the University of Washington School of Medicine, said how we set our internal clocks to the external light-dark cycle has been studied a lot.
 But how the changes in the color of light affect our brain has not.